 Multiple data replicas and the Parallel-Raft protocol

-Storage nodes of PolarDB databases maintain multiple data replicas to ensure reliability and use the Parallel-Raft protocol to ensure data consistency among these replicas.
+The data on storage nodes of databases has multiple replicas.
+This ensures data reliability.
+In addition, the Parallel-Raft protocol is used to ensure data consistency among these replicas.